The Bankrate promise

 How Bank of America savings accounts compare to top-yielding banks

 The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: the bigger your balance, the more interest you can earn.
 But with 0.06 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
 Some banks are currently paying around 1.35 percent APY for your savings.

 Other savings options at Bank of America

-You have other savings options from Bank of America.
-The bank offers certificates of deposit with terms ranging from one month to ten years.
+You have other savings options from B of A. The bank offers certificates of deposit with terms ranging from one month to ten years.
 However, the yields are low compared to other banks.